owodolab/py-graspi/README.md

 Navigate to the file graspi_igraph_notebook.ipynb.

 On this file you will be able to run and view the 2d and 3d morphologies for subtask 4, card 104.

+##Testing Runtime for old and new implementation (QP)
+Repeat the above instructions from "2D & 3D Morphologies Tests (QP)".
+New tests are located in the same notebook at the bottom two.